jigar87/AGLDevTest/README.md

 A json web service has been set up at the url: http://agl-developer-test.azurewebsites.net/people.json

 AGL.Service consumes the json and output a list of all the cats in alphabetical order under a heading of the gender of their owner.
-This application is written in C#.net using third party libraries like Newtonsoft.JSON, NUnit
+This application is written in C#.net using third party libraries like Newtonsoft.JSON, NUnit.

 Below is the example of how output should be displayed